Age-related macular degeneration is a progressive eye disease in the retina that leads to vision loss in the center of the field of vision.

 Diagnosing Macular Degeneration

 Though age-related macular degeneration is incurable, early detection can slow down the rate of vision loss.
-Our in-office test allows Dr. Choate to analyze how your vision may deteriorate over time and create a treatment plan to effectively control the progression of the disease.
+Our in-office test allows Dr. Choate to analyze how your vision may deteriorate over time and create a treatment plan with or without surgery to effectively control the progression of the disease.

 Macular Degeneration Treatment